RexOps/Rex/CONTRIBUTING.md

 # Contributing guide

 Thank you for considering to contribute to Rex!
-As a free and open source project, it is developed by volunteers all around the world like you.
+It is a free and open source project developed by volunteers like you from all around the world.

-The guidelines collected here are aimed at helping communication around contributions in order to make an efficient use of one of our most important resource: time.
+We would like to make sure everyone can make an efficient use of their time.
+The goal of the guidelines here is to help communication around contributions.

-Since most contributions we receive is about code, this guide also focuses a lot on them, but it's far from being the only way you can participate.
-Improving documentation, submitting and triaging bug reports, or spreading the word via blogs, talks and social media are all equally encouraged and welcome.
-Even starring the project on [GitHub](https://github.com/RexOps/Rex), or adding it to your favorites on [MetaCPAN](https://metacpan.org/pod/Rex) helps :)
+Since most contributions we receive is about code, this guide also focuses a lot on them.
+But it's far from being the only way you can participate:

+- improving documentation
+- testing with various setups
+- submitting and triaging bug reports
+- spreading the word via blogs, talks and social media
+- starring the project on [GitHub](https://github.com/RexOps/Rex)
+- adding it to your favorites on [MetaCPAN](https://metacpan.org/pod/Rex)
+- listing it as part of your stack on [StackShare](https://stackshare.io/rex)

+All those are equally encouraged and welcome!

 ## Project guidelines

 Over the course of years, many decisions were taken around Rex.
 We found some of the ideas coming up more often than others, so we collected them here (in no particular order).

-### Getting help
+### Getting help and support

-For both community and commercial support, please see our [support](https://www.rexify.org/support/index.html) page.
+If you need help with questions like “How do I…?” and “Why does it…?”, please see our [support](https://www.rexify.org/support/index.html) page for both community and commercial support.

-Please don't use the issue tracker for support questions (“how do I…?”, “why does it…?”, etc.).
+Please use the issue tracker only for bug reports and feature requests.

 ### GitHub issues and pull requests

 The first step of any change proposal is to open an issue about it.
-This gives a chance to discuss the details, and to design potential solutions before spending effort on the implementation in a follow-up pull request.
+This gives a chance to discuss the details, and to design potential solutions before spending any effort on the implementation.

 To cover the vast majority of typical discussion points in advance, there are predefined templates for issues and pull requests.
 Please make sure to use them in order to streamline the workflow.